 Paying interest on deposits

-If your deposit is held with us in our Custodial deposit protection scheme, after 182 days you will earn interest on it.
+If your deposit is held with us in our Custodial deposit protection scheme, you will earn interest on it from the day your deposit is protected.
 This means that at the end of your tenancy you might receive interest in addition to getting your deposit back.
+You can also choose to donate this interest to our partner charity, Centrepoint.
+Find out more here: https://www.mydeposits.co.uk/centrepoint/.

 What does this mean for you?

-- Once your deposit has been protected with mydeposits for longer than 182 days you will start to earn interest on it, the interest will be calculated from the first day we start protecting your deposit
+- Once your deposit has been protected with mydeposits you will start to earn interest on it

 - Any interest you have earned at the end of the tenancy will become available when your deposit balance is £0